isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: P4 Applied Learning Programme – Little Explorers Camp 2026
+          date: 19 May 2026
+          announcement: As part of the P4 Applied Learning Programme, students delved into the theme of food sustainability through a range of authentic and engaging learning experiences.
+          link_text: Check more here
+          link_url: /p4-applied-learning-programme-little-explorers-camp-2026/
         - title: Primary 2 Prata Discovery Experience
           date: 14 May 2026
           announcement: The Primary Two Prata Discovery Experience, conducted on 14 and 15